aws/aws-cli/awscli/examples/ssm/deregister-target-from-maintenance-window.rst

-**To remove a target from a maintenance window**
+**To remove a target from a Maintenance Window**

-This example removes a target from a maintenance window.
+This example removes a target from a Maintenance Window.

 Command::